dellaert/19F-4476/proj1.md

     * `code/` - directory containing all your code for this assignment
     * `results/` - directory containing your results (generated by the notebook)
     * `data/` - (optional) if you use any data other than the images we provide you, please include them here
-2. `<your_gt_username>_proj1.pdf` - your report
+2. `<your_gt_username>_proj1.pdf` - your report.
+Do <u>not</u> include this in the zip folder!

 Do <u>not</u> use absolute paths in your code.
 Your code will break if you use absolute paths, and you will lose points because of it.
-Simply use relative paths as the starter code already does.
+Use relative paths like the starter code already does.
 Do <u>not</u> turn the `data/` folder in unless you have added new data.
 Hand in your project as a zip file and PDF through Canvas.
 You can create the zip file using `python zip_submission.py`.

 ### Credits
 Assignment developed by Cusuh Ham, John Lambert, Frank Dellaert, and James Hays based on a similar project by Derek Hoiem.